 Most likely you see a checkbox that is mainly used for selecting or deselecting any option.
 Though the process of adding a checkbox in Excel is quite easy, you may accomplish many creative and dynamic tasks using a checkbox.
 In this guiding session, I’ll show you all worthy issues including the process of how to add a checkbox in Excel with proper explanation.

-2 Steps to Add a Checkbox in Excel
+How to Add a Checkbox in Excel: 2 Steps

 Let’s have a look at the following screenshot where Home Office Checklist is provided along with some open-ended answers e.g. Yes, No. The problem with such a type of answer is that you cannot accomplish various attractive tasks.
 But Excel provides some outstanding features with the checkbox that will surprise you.

 Before exploring the examples, let’s see the process of inserting a checkbox in Excel.

 Step 01: Adding Developer Tab